About Turners Hill

 Little Oaks Pre-School at Turners Hill CofE Primary School

 Situated within the school grounds is our preschool called Little Oaks, led by the Turners Hill C of E Primary School Governing Body.
-The group is open every morning and all day on Mondays, Wednesdays and Thursdays, each week, during term time and works very closely with Maple Class and is very much a part of our school.
+The group is open every morning and all day on Mondays, Tuesdays, Wednesdays and Thursdays, each week, during term time and works very closely with Maple Class and is very much a part of our school.

 Ethos and Values